 - Apple iOS 12: Cheat sheet (TechRepublic)

-- How to download the macOS Mojave beta (TechRepublic)
+- How to perform a clean install (or upgrade) of macOS Mojave via Terminal (TechRepublic)